Blog / Engineering

 superset-create-dataset-2.gif

-Recreating the simple line chart visualization from our previous post, showing ClickHouse Hacker News posts over time is trivial - requiring only limited knowledge of SQL to add an OR condition.
+Recreating the simple line chart visualization from our previous post, showing ClickHouse Hacker News posts over time is shown below:

 superset-simple-line-2.gif